 Shareholders today look towards firms not only to maximise financial returns but to do so while focusing on creating value for other societal stakeholders.
 But for Prof. Jain, while there are some companies doing an outstanding job at living these values, others often employ smart self-promotional material with a view to greenwash themselves.

 Corporate social responsibility (CSR) and sustainability reporting has become mainstream and a sophisticated machinery of corporate communication and public relations professionals are involved to paint a credible picture of businesses worldwide,’ states Jain.
 Little wonder then that the 2017 Edelman Trust Barometer reported that only 37 per cent of the 33,000 people questioned across 28 counties believed in the credibility of CEOs.
 Public trust in CEOs is at its lowest point in two decades or so.

 Call my bluff

 While there could be many reasons for falling public trust in CEOs, much of the scepticism is about integrity and the need for managers and leaders to walk the walk, asserts Prof. Jain.
-‘If some CEOs engage in cheap talk, the question is how can one confidently call their bluff?
+‘If some CEOs engage in cheap talk regarding social responsibility, the question is how can one confidently call their bluff?
 How do you differentiate between corporate communications that are genuine from those that represent mere public posturing?’

 Separating those who talk from those who walk